Independent physicians

 The average independent physician spends 15+ hours per week on non-clinical tasks.
 That’s time away from patients, family, and the medicine you love.

-Billing errors, undercoding, and slow collections cost independent practices an average of 10–15% of collectible revenue every year.
+Billing errors, undercoding, and slow collections cost independent practices a meaningful share of collectible revenue every year.

 HIPAA, OSHA, and payer regulations change constantly.
 One audit or breach can cost more than a full year of compliance management.

-Without the infrastructure to scale, most independent practices plateau — unable to add providers, open new locations, or compete with health system-employed groups.
+Without the infrastructure to scale, most independent practices plateau — unable to add providers, open new locations, or compete with employed groups.

 Billing, credentialing, HR, compliance, and technology — managed by HHS specialists so your staff focuses on patients, not paperwork.